shubh637/Heart_Disease_Prediction_using_ML/README.md

 Ensure that your system complies with data protection regulations and handles sensitive information securely.

-# Overall, this project can be a comprehensive, impactful and their application to real-world problems.
+# Overall, this project can be a comprehensive and impactful choice, showcasing your skills in ML, DL, and their application to real-world problems.